dntfury/my_django_template/README.md

 open 127.0.0.1:8000

-to add usermail(fake for local):INstruction yet to be added
+to add usermail(fake for local):Instruction yet to be added